Greenberger–Horne–Zeilinger state

-In physics, in the area of quantum information theory, a Greenberger–Horne–Zeilinger state (GHZ state) is a certain type of entangled quantum state that involves at least three subsystems (particle states, qubits, or qudits).
-It was first studied by Daniel Greenberger, Michael Horne and Anton Zeilinger in 1989.
-Extremely non-classical properties of the state have been observed.
+In physics, in the area of quantum information theory, a Greenberger–Horne–Zeilinger (GHZ) state is an entangled quantum state that involves at least three subsystems (particle states, qubits, or qudits).
+Named for the three authors that first described this state, the GHZ state predicts outcomes from experiments that directly contradict predictions by every classical local hidden-variable theory.
+The state has applications in quantum computing.